John A. Moorhead

-John Alston Moorehead (February 19, 1882 – August 18, 1931) was an American college football player and coach.
+John Alston Moorhead (February 19, 1882 – August 18, 1931) was an American college football player and coach.
 He served as the head football coach at the University of Pittsburgh during the 1907 and 1908 seasons; the school known as the Western University of Pennsylvania before 1908.
-Moorehead applied for the coaching job after being cut off by his father for eloping with his mother's French maid.
+Moorhead applied for the coaching job after being cut off by his father for eloping with his mother's French maid.
 Prior to coaching at Pittsburgh, He played halfback while attending Yale University, from which he graduated in 1904.

-Some historical records from refer to him as John A. Moorhead and as James A. Moorehead.
+Some historical records from refer to him as John A. Moorehead and as James A. Moor(e)head.
 He was also referred to as "Jim".

 Pittsburgh football

-In 1906 John A. Moorehead took on assistant coaching duties for the Western University of Pennsylvania's (now the University of Pittsburgh) football team under then head coach Edgar Wingard.
+In 1906 John A. Moorhead took on assistant coaching duties for the Western University of Pennsylvania's (now the University of Pittsburgh) football team under then head coach Edgar Wingard.
 In 1907, he was hired as the head coach of the team, guiding it to an 8–2 record, with the team's only losses coming at the hands of Cornell University and Washington & Jefferson College.
 Highlighting the season was a 6–0 win over Penn State, which at the time was particularly noteworthy as it had been only the second time that the university's football team had defeated the Nittany Lions in the burgeoning rivalry between the two schools.
-Moorehead was retained as head coach in 1908, and guided the team to an 8–3 record.
+Moorhead was retained as head coach in 1908, and guided the team to an 8–3 record.
 During that season, he helped to facilitate the implementation of the first known use of numbers on the uniforms of football players.
-In 1909, Moorehead withdrew his name from the candidacy for that season's coaching position at the urging of his father who wanted him to have a more direct role in the family's business interests.
+In 1909, Moorhead withdrew his name from the candidacy for that season's coaching position at the urging of his father who wanted him to have a more direct role in the family's business interests.
 However, John A. did use his influence to help elect Joseph H. Thompson as his successor to the head coaching position at Pittsburgh.